East End bridge

 The purpose of the Louisville-Southern Indiana Ohio River Bridges Project is to increase cross-river mobility by improving safety, alleviating traffic congestion and connecting highways.
 The project will stimulate the economy of the entire Louisville-Southern Indiana region.
 According to the Federal Highway Administration’s Record of Decision, to meet these needs two crossings are necessary – one in the downtown area and one eight miles upstream in the metro area’s growing East End.

-The East End Crossing project, currently under construction by WVB East End Partners, will connect the east end of Louisville, near Prospect, to southern Indiana, near Utica.
-The Kentucky approach to the new bridge will extend I-265 (the Gene Snyder Freeway, also known as KY 841) from its current termination at U.S. 42 to the bridge, adding a new, four-lane (two northbound, two southbound) 1.4-mile section.
-The Indiana approach also will be a four-lane section, and will extend SR 265 (the Lee Hamilton Highway) four miles – from its current termination at SR 62 to the bridge.
+The Lewis and Clark bridge connects the east end of Louisville, near Prospect, to southern Indiana, near Utica.
+The Kentucky approach to the new bridge extends I-265 (the Gene Snyder Freeway, also known as KY 841), adding a new, four-lane (two northbound, two southbound) 1.4-mile section.
+The Indiana approach also has a four-lane section that extends SR 265 (the Lee Hamilton Highway) four miles.

-The East End Crossing will provide several very specific benefits to the Louisville and Southern Indiana area, including convenient access for area residents commuting between eastern Jefferson County and southern Indiana.
+The Lewis and Clark bridge provides several very specific benefits to the Louisville and Southern Indiana area, including convenient access for area residents commuting between eastern Jefferson County and southern Indiana.
 And for travelers passing through the Louisville area from the north or south, the East End Crossing is an alternate (and very accessible) route that bypasses the urban traffic of downtown Louisville.

 The new section of the Gene Snyder in Kentucky includes: